afiodorov/afiodorov.github.io/_posts/2017-04-30-big-variance.md

 > Harvard University the following year, as well as costing Summers the job of
 > Treasury Secretary in Obama's administration.

 And I read about a dozen of other similar cases.
-And I went: "holy fuck...!".
+And I went: "holy fuck!...".
 People can have their careers ruined by saying what I believed for years.
 This is totally not OK but also it's really not worth even getting into this debate.
 However, now that I am wiser and older, I am going to say: "fuck it, let's do